bitsanity/keymaster/README.md

 ## Functions:

-1. Create and confirm a PIN
+1. PIN protection
-2. Create a new highly-random cryptographic key
+2. Create a new cryptographic key with a unique name
-3. Assign unique name to new key
-4. Show public version of key as QR code
+3. Show public version of key as QR code
-5. Show private version of key as BIP38-encrypted content in QR code
+4. Show private version of key as BIP38-encrypted content in QR code
-6. Use selected key to create a digitally signed response to a challenge from a "gatekeeper"
+5. Use selected key to create a response to a challenge from a "gatekeeper"
 7. scan, parse and validate a QR code of a gatekeeper challenge
-8. produce a QR code of the valid result to the challenge
+8. produce and display a QR code of the valid response

 ## Dependencies: